An energy-based coupling approach to nonlocal interface problems: Introduction

 \section{Introduction}

 Nonlocal models can accurately describe physical phenomena arising from long-range forces at the microscale and mesoscale.
-Such phenomena cannot be accounted for by partial differential equations (PDEs) where interaction is limited to points that are in direct contact with each other.
-As a result, mathematically nonlocal models are represented by integral operators, which are better suited to capture interactions occurring across a distance.
+Such phenomena cannot be accounted for by partial differential equation (PDE) models in which the interaction is limited to points that are in direct contact with each other.
+Nonlocal models are represented mathematically by integral operators which are better suited to capture interactions occurring across a distance.
+In particular, physically consistent nonlocal models have been defined that allow for the treatment of nonstandard effects such discontinuous solutions and, more generally, can capture nonstandard effects such as multiscale behaviors of the displacement in continuum mechanics and anomalous diffusion processes in, e.g., subsurface flow applications.
+In fact, specific examples in which long-range forces are essential for accurate predictive simulations can be found in a diverse spectrum of scientific applications such as anomalous subsurface transport \cite{benson2000application, schumer2001eulerian, schumer2003multiscaling, delgoshaie2015non}, fracture mechanics \cite{silling2000reformulation, ha2011characteristics, littlewood2010simulation}, image processing \cite{buades2010image, gilboa2007nonlocal, gilboa2008nonlocal, lou2010image}, magnetohydrodynamics \cite{schekochihin2008mhd}, multiscale and multiphysics systems \cite{askari2008peridynamics, alali2012multiscale}, phase transitions \cite{bates1999integrodifferential, fife2003some}, and stochastic processes \cite{meerschaert2011stochastic, d2017nonlocal, burch2014exit}.